CSA-RH/rosahcp_platform-alerts_visibility/README.md

                   name: openshift-service-ca.crt
         EOF
         ```
         Setting a very low scrape interval can lead to performance and resource-related challenges, including increased CPU/memory usage, network overhead, load on monitored targets, and management complexity.
-In most environments, maintaining a balance between data freshness and resource consumption is essential, and setting these values to reasonable intervals (such as 30 to 60 seconds) is a good practice to achieve efficient and scalable monitoring.
+In most environments, maintaining a balance between data freshness and resource consumption is essential, and setting these values to reasonable intervals (such as 30 to 60 seconds) is a good practice to achieve efficient and scalable monitoring and it is important as well to tweak the filter to select only the metrics you need to scrap from the platform Prometheus (this is configured trough the "match[]" parameter).

     8. Validation